 The costs of a lawsuit against your cleaning business can quickly add up – even to the point where your insurance coverage isn’t enough to cover it.
-Commercial umbrella insurance, similar to excess liability insurance, can pay for claims that exceed the limit on your liability policy.

-The policy can boost the coverage limits of your:
+A commercial umbrella policy can boost the coverage limits of your:

 Most cleaning businesses purchase umbrella insurance to satisfy client contracts that require policy limits higher than $2 million.